 We set off on a cross-country adventure, moving 3,000 miles away from our family to a city where we knew no one.
 We made a lot of stupid decisions and did a lot of growing up, and two years later our oldest daughter was born.
-In the nine years that followed, we had four more babies, moved three times and built our dream home on a little slice of heaven in the middle of nowhere.
+In the nine years that followed, we had four more babies (and then one more!), moved three times, and built our dream home on a little slice of heaven in the middle of nowhere.
 We made a few more mistakes, and our hearts broke as we said goodbye to four babies that we never got to hold in our arms.

 Although it might sometimes seem like I’ve got it all figured out, let me assure you that I don’t.
 There are probably dirty dishes in my sink right now, and I end up wasting time on Facebook more often than I care to admit.
 Our marriage is beautiful, but not perfect, and I still get buyer’s remorse after a stupid impulse purchase.
 I’m a huge fan of Plan to Eat, but sometimes I totally ignore my meal plan and we end up eating out because mama doesn’t feel like cooking.

 Through it all, we’re just a family trying to make the best decisions we can while pursuing our passions and enjoying each other.
 And here at Life Your Way, I try to share the things I’m thinking about and the lessons we’re learning along the way.